nih-cfde/training-and-engagement/docs/CF-Tutorials/CFDE-Portal/index.md

 **CFDE Portal Use Cases**

-[Common Fund Data Ecosystem (CFDE) portal](https://app.nih-cfde.org) is first step in addressing the goal of making NIH Common Fund (CF) data reusable, findable and accessible both intra and inter CF programs.
-The wide range of data types, models and formats are harmonized using well-define metadata, common controlled vocabularies using the [Crosscut Metadata Model](https://cfde-published-documentation.readthedocs-hosted.com/en/latest/).
+[Common Fund Data Ecosystem (CFDE) portal](https://app.nih-cfde.org) is the first step in addressing the goal of making NIH Common Fund (CF) data reusable, findable and accessible both intra and inter CF programs.
+The wide range of data types, models and formats are harmonized using well-defined metadata, common controlled vocabularies using the [Crosscut Metadata Model](https://cfde-published-documentation.readthedocs-hosted.com/en/latest/).
 Here two disparate use cases are explored to showcase the potential of the CFDE portal in accelerating discovery and novel scientific research.

 Est. Time | Lesson name | Description
 --- | --- | ---